ccosgro1/ccosgro1/README.md

 ## Hi there 👋

 My name is Colleen Cosgrove.
-I completed my PhD in Ecology from Kent State in 2022.
-Currently, I am working as a PostDoc at the National Center for Water Quality Research at Heidelberg Univerity.
-This role began as an analysis of nutrient load estimators and determining the best sampling frequency regimes as well as the creation of the rbeale R package - a Beale's Ratio Estimator.
+I am the CoFounder and a data Consultant for an environmental data consulting firm called EcoDataWorks!
+I have experience in both terrestrial and freshwater ecology and a passion for data science!
+We would love to help you with your data needs.
+I am also open to full-time data science-heavy roles that allow me to grow my skillset!

-Most recently, we have been working on data accessibility and visualization.
-I've been very excited to build a dashboard that allows us and many of our collaborators, angency members, and farmers to explore, use, and work with our data that also acts as a new Data Portal to replace our older, outdated model!
-The dashboard is currently in the final stages of production and will be moving into beta-testing and live to the public in the June 2026.
+I completed my PhD in Ecology from Kent State in 2022 studying terrestrial community and ecosystem ecology.
+Since then, I worked as a PostDoc at the National Center for Water Quality Research at Heidelberg University from 2023-2026.
+This role began as an analysis of nutrient load estimators and determining the best sampling frequency regimes as well as the creation of the rbeale R package - a Beale's Ratio Estimator.This role focused on data accessibility and visualization - I built a dashboard that allows the lab and many of their collaborators, angency members, and farmers to explore, use, and work with the data that also acts as a new Data Portal, replacing their older, outdated model!

 ### Find me on...